On the quadrature exactness in hyperinterpolation: Introduction

 is a ``discrete version'' of the $L^2$ inner product \eqref{equ:innerproduct}.
 Thus, hyperinterpolation can be regarded as a discrete version of the orthogonal projection from $\mathcal{C}(\Omega)$ onto $\mathbb{P}_n$ with respect to \eqref{equ:innerproduct}.

-The exactness degree $2n$ of the quadrature rule \eqref{equ:quad} is a central assumption in constructing hyperinterpolants and their variants, such as filtered hyperinterpolants \cite{sloan2012filtered} (even more degrees are required) and Lasso hyperinterpolants \cite{an2021lasso}.
-This assumption has also potentially spurred the development of quadrature theory and orthogonal polynomials on some specific manifolds, such as the disk, the square, and the cube, if one considers hyperinterpolation on these manifolds.
+The bulk of the subsequent development on hyperinterpolation was on the sphere, see \cite{dai2006generalized,MR2274179,le2001uniform,reimer2002generalized,zbMATH01421286}.
+Hyperinterpolation was also investigated on many other regions, such as the disk \cite{hansen2009norm}, the square \cite{caliari2007hyperinterpolation}, the cube \cite{caliari2008hyperinterpolation,wang2014norm}, and the spherical triangles \cite{sommariva2021numerical}.
+In all of these references, the exactness degree $2n$ of the quadrature rule \eqref{equ:quad} is a central assumption in constructing hyperinterpolants.
+This assumption was also maintained in some variants of hyperinterpolation, such as the filtered hyperinterpolation \cite{sloan2012filtered} (even more degrees are required) and the Lasso hyperinterpolation \cite{an2021lasso}.

+Moreover, if one considers hyperinterpolation on some regions where quadrature theory has not been well established, this exactness assumption has also potentially spurred the development of quadrature theory and orthogonal polynomials on these regions.
 Indeed, quadrature exactness contributes to the standard principle for designing quadrature rules: they should be exact for a certain class of integrands, e.g., polynomials under a fixed degree.
-This exactness principle is the departing point of most discussions on quadrature, but recently, there has been growing concern in whether this principle is reliable in designing quadrature rules, discussed by Trefethen in \cite{trefethen2022exactness}.
+This exactness principle is the departing point of most discussions on quadrature.
+Still, there has been growing concern recently about whether this principle is reliable in designing quadrature rules, as discussed by Trefethen in \cite{trefethen2022exactness}.
 The main message of \cite{trefethen2022exactness} is that the exactness principle proves to be an unreliable guide to actual accuracy.
-According to Trefethen \cite{trefethen2022exactness}, the exactness principle is a matter of algebra, concerned with whether or not certain quantities are exactly zero; however, quadrature is a problem of analysis, focusing on whether or not certain quantities are small.
+According to Trefethen, the exactness principle is a matter of algebra, concerned with whether or not certain quantities are exactly zero; however, quadrature is a problem of analysis, focusing on whether or not certain quantities are small.
 Thus, we are intrigued to know whether the required exactness degree $2n$ in constructing hyperinterpolants of degree $n$ is superfluous.